SHIRAESUDRI/Generalized-Linear-Models-to-Predict-Birth-Weight/Final Paper Generalized Linear Models README.md

 Analyze data and fit Logistic Regression Model to predict probability of newborn low birthweight, using R, Preliminary Analysis, Hypothesis Testing and Residual Diagnosis.

 The project includes:
-  - Preliminary analysis of the data o Examining interesting relationships between explanatory variables and Analysis different types of variables o Examining Suspicious observations o Examination of residues
+  - Preliminary analysis of the data: o Examining interesting relationships between explanatory variables and Analysis different types of variables o Examining Suspicious observations o Examination of residues